0xPolygonMiden/miden-base/bin/tx-prover/README.md

 A prometheus configuration file is provided in this repository, you will need to modify the `scrape_configs` section to include the host and port of the proxy service.

 Then, to add the new Prometheus collector as a datasource for Grafana, you can [follow this tutorial](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/existing-datasource/).
 A Grafana dashboard under the name `proxy_grafana_dashboard.json` is provided, see this [link](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/) to import it.
+Otherwise, you can [create your own dashboard](https://grafana.com/docs/grafana/latest/getting-started/build-first-dashboard/) using the metrics provided by the proxy and export it by following this [link](https://grafana.com/docs/grafana/latest/dashboards/share-dashboards-panels/#export-a-dashboard-as-json).

 ## Features